Perfecting Westminster

 design. *

-The Westminster clock has some excellent advantages in
+The Great clock at Westminster has some excellent advantages in

 its massive pendulum and custom gravity escapement.
 So